 Why Treaties Matter: Educator Guides and Enhanced Website.

 In a partnership with the Minnesota Indian Affairs Council and the Smithsonian's National Museum of the American Indian, a team of community members and educators developed educator guides that accompany the "Why Treaties Matter" exhibit content.
 This exhibit focuses on treaties between Dakota and Ojibwe Indian Nations and the U.S. Government.
-Educator guides provide background, student readings and activities, vocabulary, and web/print resources; these guides are available on the newly enhanced website: treatiesmatter.org.
+Educator guides, which align to Minnesota social studies standards, provide background, student readings and activities, vocabulary, and web/print resources; these guides are available on the newly enhanced website: treatiesmatter.org.